-If you struggle with a constant low level of depression, suffer episodes of mild-to-moderate depression or find yourself dealing with stress, burnout or chronic unhappiness, then positive psychology offers a new approach with scientifically-tested techniques to:
+If you struggle with low-grade depression, experience episodes of mild-to-moderate depression, are low on resilience, vulnerable to anxiety and stress or chronically unhappy, positive psychology offers a new approach with scientifically-grounded techniques to:

 - Halt the downwards spiral into depression